margo/specification/system-design/app-interoperability/application-package-definition.md

           name: Greeting
           description: The greeting to use.
           schema: requireText
-        - parameter: greetingTarget
+        - parameter: greetingAddressee
-          name: Greeting Target
+          name: Greeting Addressee
-          description: The target of the greeting.
+          description: The person, or group, the greeting addresses.
           schema: requireText
   schema:
     - name: requireText